6 minutes • Marketing

 Illustration of an old school telephone handle with cable

+The most important part of marketing research is figuring out questions.
 Ultimately. there are three fundamental questions worth asking:

-1. Who are the customers? (demographics)
+1. Who are our customers? (demographics)

 2. What do they want? (attitudes)